 North by Northwest shows Hitchcock doing what he does best, presenting us with a thrilling story, a well-written script, and a good old entertaining time.
 Besides being a hugely influential title on the spy genre, and considered one of Hitchcock’s best pieces of work, the movie also has one of the most dramatic final standoffs.
 With a thrilling grapple on top of Mount Rushmore, and Thornhill literally clinging for survival, the film gives you – a memorable shot of suspense every time you sit down to watch it.

-With six blockbusters already behind its name, and a seventh film scheduled to drop in 2022, you know we had to put a Mission Impossible movie on our list, and when it comes to the best of the best, you just can’t beat the original.
-Directed by Brian De Palma in 1996, Mission Impossible is where all the crazy Tom Cruise stunts began, and is pretty much pure action and entertainment fuel at its finest.
+As one of the biggest franchises of the century, you know we had to put a Mission Impossible movie on our list, and when it comes to the best of the best, you just can’t beat the original.
+Directed by Brian De Palma in 1996, Mission: Impossible is where all the crazy Tom Cruise stunts began, and is pretty much pure action and entertainment fuel at its finest.

-The continuation of the ‘60s TV series of the same name, the movie follows spy Ethan Hunt (Tom Cruise), who, after being framed for the murder of his elite field team, goes on a mission to uncover a mole and clear his name.
-The film is incredibly enjoyable, giving you all you’d want out of a high budget spy movie, from thrilling chase scenes to tense break-ins; this film has it all.
+A continuation of the ’60s TV series of the same name, the movie follows spy Ethan Hunt (Tom Cruise), who, after being framed for the murder of his elite field team, goes on a mission to uncover a mole and clear his name.
+The film is incredibly enjoyable, giving you all you’d want out of a high budget spy movie.
+From thrilling chase scenes to tense break-ins; this Tom Cruise movie has it all.

 From Russia with Love (1963)